tylim88/Firelord/README.md

 The 2nd query, however, will return all documents that do not contain `11`, this includes documents that were filtered by query 1.

-As you can see, chunking makes thing worse than what it is now.
+Basically chunking makes thing worse.

 - _using typescript to circumvent it._